sl4m/skim.cc/_posts/2010-09-20-learning-java.markdown

 *Note:* I took some time off, and now I'm back in action.

 I tried reading Effective Java, but quickly realized I needed to step back and re-read the basics.
 So it was a good thing Colin mentioned another book, Agile Java.
 When I briefly read the first chapter, I knew this was the book to start out.
-Here are some notes so thus far.
+Here are some notes thus far.

 ### Java is included in Mac OS X by default